Strong path convergence from Loewner driving function convergence

 \subsection{Hitting probabilities of Brownian motion}

-Informally, the above corollary says that $\dcap{R}{x}$ convergence gives convergence of the ``shape'' of the fillings $K_x(\gam^j)$.
-To identify the location of the ``tip'' $\gam(T)$ on $K_x(\gam)$, we next consider hitting probabilities of Brownian motion (i.e., harmonic measure) for segments of the (conformal) boundary of $\H_x(\gam)$.
+Informally, the above co\-rollary says that $d_{x}^{R}$ convergence gives convergence of the ``shape'' of the fillings~$K_x(\gam^j)$.
+To identify the location of the ``tip'' $\gam(T)$ on $K_x(\gam)$, we next consider hitting probabilities of Brownian motion (i.e., harmonic measure) for segments of the (conformal) boundary of $\HH_x(\gam)$.

-For $\gam\in\initpathsR$ with $T=\capacity_x\gam$, if $x$ is not swallowed by $\gam$ then we define the {\bf left boundary} (with respect to $x$) of $\gam$ to be the maximal (closed) clockwise segment of the conformal boundary of $\H_x(\gam)$ which begins at $\gam(T)$ and whose intersection with $\R$ has empty interior; we define the right boundary symmetrically.
-If $x$ is swallowed by $\gam$ at some time $\tau_x\le T$, the left boundary is defined to be the set of points (more precisely, prime ends) on the conformal boundary of $\H_x(\gam)$ which lie on the left boundary of $\gam[0,t]$ for any $t<\tau_x$.
-We let $\al_x^z(\gam)$ denote the probability that a Brownian motion, started at $z\in\H_x(\gam)$ and stopped upon hitting $\gam\cup\R$, will hit the left boundary of $\gam$.
+For $\gam\in\initpathsR$ with $T=\capacity_x\gam$, if $x$ is not swallowed by $\gam$ then we define the \textit{left boundary} (with respect to $x$) of $\gam$ to be the maximal (closed) clockwise segment of the conformal boundary of $\HH_x(\gam)$ which begins at $\gam(T)$ and whose intersection with $\R$ has empty interior; we define the right boundary symmetrically.
+If $x$ is swallowed by $\gam$ at some time $\tau_x\le T$, the left boundary is defined to be the set of points (more precisely, prime ends) on the conformal boundary of $\HH _x(\gam)$ which lie on the left boundary of $\gam[0,t]$ for any $t<\tau _x$.
+We let $\al_x^z(\gam)$ denote the probability that a Brownian motion, started at $z\in\HH_x(\gam)$ and stopped upon hitting $\gam \cup \R$, will hit the left boundary of~$\gam$.

-\begin{ppn} Fix $x\in\Psi$, and let $\gam^j,\gam\in\initpathsR$ with $\dcap{R}{x}(\gam^j,\gam)\to0$.
-Then $\al_x^z(\gam^j)\to\al_x^z(\gam)$. \end{ppn}
+\begin{ppn} Fix $x\in\Psi$, and let $\gam^j,\gam\in\initpathsR$ with $d_{x}^{R}(\gam^j,\gam)\to0$.
+Then $\al_x^z(\gam^j)\to\al _x^z(\gam)$. \end{ppn}